rkluger68/cpycourse/docs/training/main-course/classes-instances.md

 ## Composition ("has-a"-relation)

-Python also support composition, i.e. a class 'Car' has an instance-attribute pointing to an instance-attribute of class 'Engine'
+Python also support composition, i.e. a class 'Car' has an instance attribute pointing to an instance attribute of class 'Engine'

 ### 'Owned-By' Composition